raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 }
 {% endhighlight %}

-By successively merging them together, we get a list of numbers that aren't prime.
-The merge of the composites above is `4, 6, 8, 9, 10, 12, 12, 14, 15, 16, 18, 18, 20, 21, 22, 24, 24, 25, ...`, which we can pass to `unique` to get `4, 6, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 22, 24, 25, ...``.
+"By successively merging them together, we get a list of numbers that aren't prime.
+The merge of the composites above is `4, 6, 8, 9, 10, 12, 12, 14, 15, 16, 18, 18, 20, 21, 22, 24, 24, 25, ...`, which we can pass to `unique` to get `4, 6, 8, 9, 10, 12, 14, 15, 16, 18, 20, 21, 22, 24, 25, ...``."

-Here is our `MergeSieve` class.
+WIth a flourish, Ben finally revealed his work.
+"Here is my `MergeSieve` class.
 It implements `addAll` by merging the new iterator with its existing iterator of composite numbers, and it implements `has` by checking whether the number provided is equal to the first number in its list.
-If it is, it removes the first.
+If it is, it removes the first."

 {% highlight javascript %}
 class MergeSieve {